DatabricksFactory/databricks-migration/README.md

 7. Private DNS zone
 8. Private endpoint
 9. Virtual network
-10. Databricks workspace will have a Cluster, Notebooks and a Pipeline.
+10. Databricks workspace will have a Cluster, Notebooks and Pipelines.
+11. Metastore with unity catalog enabled on workspace.